Ivanlopez-dev/Ivanlopez-dev/README.md

     <article>
       <p>I have <strong>2+ years experience</strong> working in Agile environment with weekly Sprints, on several projects mainly builded with Vanilla <strong>JavaScript</strong> and libraries/frameworks like React and Next.</p>
       <p>I started with MERN stack (MongoDb, Express, React and Node) and focused on learning good practices and clean code. </p>
-      <p>At the moment I'm focusing on learn React and Next.js deeply, like upgrading performance with SSR (Server Side Rendering) and other incredible React tools.</p>
+      <p>At the moment I'm focus on learning React and Next.js deeply, like upgrading performance with SSR (Server Side Rendering) and other incredible React tools.</p>
     </article>
   </div>